Ian2020/monica_reminder/README.md

 ## Roadmap

-* Get tests over it all
 * Remove restrictions and pain points:
+  * Other reminder frequencies: N week, month and year
   * Respect reminder intervals set per user.
 Note there seems to be a bug in Monica that users share reminder intervals though the DB table hints that they can be set per user(?)
-  * Cope with one-offs properly
-  * Other reminder frequencies: N week, month and year
   * Allow cutoff to be configurable
   * Disable Monica's own reminder handling
 * Change email template to include a link to contact.
 The link is not available